SimpleAmericanAccent/.github/profile/README.md

 ### 🙌 Thanks for stopping by!

-I’m **Will Rosenberg**, founder and full-stack dev behind this work.
+I’m **Will Rosenberg**, founder and full-stack engineer behind this work.
 You can find more about me at:
 👉 [github.com/will-rosenberg](https://github.com/will-rosenberg)